khaledhesham2023/github-tutorial/README.md

 # github-tutorial

-This is the initial release of our project.
+This is the initial release of our project.<br>
-It's talking about apples, bananas, Spinach and carrots.
+It's talking about apples, bananas, Spinach and carrots. <br>
+Added Chicken, Broccoli, Lettuce, ...etc.